chamodlakmal/Star-Wars-Planets/README.md

 - **View:** UI components built using Jetpack Compose.
 - **ViewModel:** Manages UI-related data and handles user interactions.

-## Acknowledgements

-- The SWAPI API team for providing comprehensive data on the Star Wars universe.
-- The Android development community for continuous support and resources.

 ## Contact

 For any inquiries or feedback, please contact [Chamod Lakmal](https://github.com/chamodlakmal).